NuSynth/GlideCLI/README.md

 # Updates 10-17-2021
 I was going to re-write GlideCLI in the C language.
 I still am, but it is getting a different name, and is going to be much more than just a port of GlideCLI from C# to the C language.
-GlideCLI is now just a prototype to part of a new software application coming soon, which is designed to both help people become educated, and to end the current education system that sucks.
+GlideCLI is now just a prototype to part of a new software application coming soon, which is designed to help people learn.

 # FreeClear:
  https://github.com/Dartomic/FreeClear - It is a replacement for this program - Not ready, but coming soon!